Common Skin Problems

 If your child is uncomfortable with fever paracetamol or ibuprofen may help (make sure you read the packaging for the appropriate dose), otherwise, treatment simply involves rest and keeping up fluids.
 The virus is spread through saliva (i.e. kissing or sharing cutlery) and nasal secretions (i.e. coughing or sneezing), so the risk of infection can be reduced by children regularly washing their hands.

-Hand, foot, and mouth disease (HFMD) – an infection caused by several different viruses, often the coxsackie virus.
+An infection caused by several different viruses, often the coxsackie virus.
 HFMD symptoms can include a slight fever, lethargy, sore throat, loss of appetite and a red, spotty rash on the hands and feet.

 After 1-2 days sores erupt on inside of mouth, making it difficult to eat, drink and swallow.
 HFMD is contagious, being spread through saliva, nasal secretions and fluid within the blisters of the rash.